-The FY 2015-16 Proposed Budget preserves and enhances services provided to the most vulnerable in our community, through additional county and other funding and support for organizations providing services on the County's behalf.
+The FY 2015-16 Adopted Budget preserves and enhances services provided to the most vulnerable in our community, through additional county and other funding and support for organizations providing services on the County's behalf.

-- \$3 million in new federal funding will support the Early Head Start Partnership program which will serve an additional 240 low-income children, improving early childhood education services including health screenings, nutritional education, social services for families and providing high quality learning opportunities and environments - Funding for Community-based Organizations (CBOs) is restored to FY 2013-14 levels as part of the new competitive solitication process that will result in new grant awards effective in May 2016; continuation funding for current organizations is provided - A new position is funded in the Office of Management and Budget to support capacity building initiatives for CBOs - A veterans' services liaison will be provided in CAHSD to provide support for the Military Affairs Board and coordinate services for veterans - An additional \$500,000 is provided to support expansion of elderly meals and other services - The maintenance of effort payment to the Public Health Trust is \$161.006 million for FY 2015-16, \$145.946 million from the millage equivalent calculation and \$15.060 million as a percentage of the non-ad valorem revenue in the general fund; this amount exceeds the minimum guaranteed to the Public Health Trust for FY 2015-16 in order to provide funding for the expanded Mental Health services to be provided at the Turner Guilford Knight Correctional Facility when combined with the projections for the County Health Care Sales Surtax, local funding support for the Public Health Trust grows by almost \$30 million in FY 2015-16.
+- \$4.1 million in new federal funding will support the Early Head Start Partnership program which will serve an additional 240 low-income children, improving early childhood education services including health screenings, nutritional education, social services for families and providing high quality learning opportunities and environments - Reinstatement of direct service delivery of non-residential substance abuse treatment services for the Treatment Alternatives to Street Crimes (TASC) program - Funding for Community-based Organizations (CBOs) is restored to FY 2013-14 levels as part of the new competitive solicitation process that will result in new grant awards; continuation funding for current organizations is provided - A new position is funded in the Office of Management and Budget to support capacity building initiatives for CBOs - A veterans' services liaison will be provided in the Community Action and Human Services Department to provide support for the Military Affairs Board and coordinate services for veterans

+- Funding to support 150 additional beds and wrap-around services provided by the Homeless Trust - An additional \$500,000 is provided to support expansion of elderly meals and other services - The maintenance of effort payment to the Public Health Trust is \$161.006 million for FY 2015-16, \$145.946 million from the millage equivalent calculation and \$15.060 million as a percentage of the non-ad valorem revenue in the general fund; this amount exceeds the minimum guaranteed to the Public Health Trust for FY 2015-16 in order to provide funding for the expanded Mental Health services to be provided at the Turner Guilford Knight Correctional Facility when combined with the projections for the County Health Care Sales Surtax, local funding support for the Public Health Trust grows by almost \$30 million in FY 2015-16.

-The FY 2015-16 Proposed Capital Budget in the Health and Human Services strategic area includes the renovation and expansion of the Wynwood/Allapattah and Culmer/Overtown Neighborhood Service Centers, the Liberty Square/Lincoln Gardens public housing project, and affordable housing projects in each Commission District.
-The Health and Human Services strategic area represents 5 percent of the County's over FY 2015-16 Proposed Capital Budget for a total of \$109.6 million.
+The FY 2015-16 Adopted Capital Budget in the Health and Human Services strategic area includes the renovation and expansion of the Wynwood/Allapattah and Culmer/Overtown Neighborhood Service Centers, the Liberty Square/Lincoln Gardens public housing project, and affordable housing projects in each Commission District.
+The Health and Human Services strategic area represents five percent of the County's over FY 2015-16 Adopted Capital Budget for a total of \$109.6 million.